itsoliviasparks/one-in-a-vermillion/README.md

     overflow: hidden;
 }
 ```
-When I first coded this project, I set the height of the site is set to be `100vh`.
-On mobile this caused an issue where the mobile browser causes vertical scroll.
+When I first coded this project, the site's height was set to `100vh`.
+On mobile, this caused an issue where the browser displayed a vertical scroll.
 After researching this issue, I learned that `100svh` is a much better option to achieve a full page on mobile.
 Because `svh` is not supported by all browsers I've kept a `vh` as a backup.